 [Love] does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres. ~ 1 Corinthians 13:5-7

 The Bible tells us “love” is an action verb.
 We began to explore that fact last week in the post Living 1 Corinthians 13:4.
 Verses 5-7 continue to give us a better picture of how love in action should look.

-Love is not self-seeking: The next time you’re sticking hard to your guns, ask yourself: “Is this best for me or is it best for my family?”
-Sometimes it may be one and the same.
-If it’s not, think hard on your motivation.
+Love is not self-seeking: The next time you’re sticking hard to your guns, ask yourself: “Is this best for me, or is it best for my family?”
+Sometimes it may be the same.
+If it’s not, think hard about your motivation.
 Love is not selfish.